Gabby Petito: US authorities find body believed to be of missing woman | DW | 19.09.2021

 Gabrielle "Gabby" Petito set off for a months-long road trip with her boyfriend this summer.
 He returned without her on September 1, sparking a missing persons' case that has gripped the US.

-"Earlier today human remains were discovered consistent with Gabrielle Petito," FBI spokesman Charles Jones said.
+FBI spokesman Charles Jones said that human remains were discovered in a remote camping area near the Grand Teton National Park that were "consistent" with the description of the missing woman.

-"Full forensic identification has not been completed to confirm 100% that we found Gabby, but her family has been notified of this discovery."
+"Full forensic identification has not been completed to confirm 100% that we found Gabby, but her family has been notified of this discovery," he added.

+Following the announcement, Petito's father tweeted a picture of his daughter with the words: "she touched the world."

 This is a developing story and will be updated.